|AHRC | Home | Articles | Contact | Mail List | Donate | Bookstore | AHLB|

 Word Parallels - puns

 In our modern style of writing, we would never write something like, "The painter painted a painting," or "The painter fainted from the pain."
 However, in the Ancient Hebrew style of writing, this is the exact style of phrasing an author looks for.
-Here are just a few example of word puns that can found in the book of Genesis.
+Here are just a few examples of word puns that can found in the book of Genesis.